wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 That is all we have learned so far.

-If you go back to the `wes` object and add a property `sayHello`, and you can set it to a function, and that function could take in a greeting if you want _(the funtion works the smae as any function that you would have)_ and from that `you` could return the greeting in a string and then the `name` like so ;po
+If you go back to the `wes` object and add a property `sayHello`, and you can set it to a function, and that function could take in a greeting if you want _(the function works the same as any function that you would have)_ and from that `you` could return the greeting in a string and then the `name` like so ;po

 ```js
 const wes = new Object({